NeonilaH/Postman/Homework_2_Autotests.md

 });
 ```

-#### 14. Check that the 2nd element of the salary parameter is equal to salary*3 from the request (pick the salary from the request).
+#### 14. Check that the 2nd element of the salary parameter is equal to the salary*3 from the request (pick the salary from the request).

 ```js
 pm.test("Response salary[2] = Request salary * 3", () => {